pygridtools/gridmap/README.rst

 run into issues with exceeding the message length when you're parallelizing a huge job.

-For some examples of how to use it, check out example\_map\_reduce.py (for a simple example of how you can map a function onto the cluster) and example\_manual.py (for an example of how you can create list of jobs yourself).
+For some examples of how to use it, check out map\_reduce.py (for a simple example of how you can map a function onto the cluster) and manual.py (for an example of how you can create list of jobs yourself) in the examples folder.

 For complete documentation go
 `here <http://htmlpreview.github.io/?http://github.com/EducationalTestingService/gridmap/blob/master/doc/index.html>`__.